edurbrito/bombardier-II/docs/README.md

   * `public void menu(Gui.Key key)`, where the menu is drawn until a scene is chosen by the user;
   * `public void play(Gui.Key key)`, where the actual game actions take place, according to the user actions and to a time factor;
   * `public void endGame(Gui.Key key)`, where a victory or game over message is shown;
+  * `public void highscores(Gui.Key key)`, where the high scores are drawn until the user chooses to quit.

 Furthermore, the Context includes a method that requests the action from the active State:
   * request() = `public void run()`.